 You may have heard of fluorescence in diamonds before but never really paid attention to it.
-After all, a lot may suggest that fluorescence can give diamonds a color boost.
+After all, a number of jewelers may suggest that fluorescence can give diamonds a color boost.

 Not true at all.